nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 # NYC Taxi Data Analytics with Databricks

-A multi-cloud data engineering solution for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks.
+A experiment data engineering project for processing and analyzing NYC Taxi data (1.4B+ records) using Databricks with different cloud vendors for performance and cost comparison.
 This project extends the [Azure-Databricks-NYC-Taxi-Workshop](https://github.com/microsoft/Azure-Databricks-NYC-Taxi-Workshop) with significant performance improvements by replacing Spark transformations with SQL Cloud Datawarehouse, expanded data range (2009-2017), and query optimizations using BROADCAST hints.

 Implemented on both Azure and Google Cloud Platform (GCP), this project demonstrates cloud-agnostic data engineering patterns while leveraging each platform's native services for storage, data warehousing, and secret management.